 The results of the course shall be indicated by grade points ranging from 0 to 10.
 The minimum grade point to be secured for the successful completion of a course will be 6.00.
 Securing a grade point less than 6.00 in a course will be treated as 'RA' and the grade point will be 0 for calculating the GPA/OGPA.
 In case of course with theory and practical, minimum of 50% marks separately in theory and practical with an aggregate of 60 per cent is essential.
+An OGPA of 6.50 shall be the minimum requirement for the award of Degree.

-The following symbols shall be used in the mark sheets.
+The following symbols shall be used in the Grade sheets.

-E - Incomplete (due to attendance deficiency)
+Е Incomplete (due to attendance deficiency)

-AB - Absent
+AB Absent

-RR - Re-registration
+RR Re-registration

-RA - Re-appearance
+RA Re-appearance

-IE - Improvement Examination
+IE Improvement Examination

-EE - Incomplete for reasons other than attendance
+EE Incomplete for reasons other than attendance